Cardiac CT (CT Coronary Angiography or CTCA)

 - How is Cardiac CT different from other heart tests?

-- How do I prepare for the examination?
+- How do I prepare for a Cardiac CT examination?

-- What happens on the day of the study?
+- What happens on the day of the examination?

-- What are the risks of cardiac CT?
+- What are the risks associated with Cardiac CT?

 What is a Cardiac CT?